flairNLP/transformer-ranker/examples/02-examples.md

 ## Example 4: Text Pair Classificatiom

 Some NLP do not classify a single text, but rather two.
-For instance, the task of reconizing texutal entailment has two inputs: a premise and a hypothesis.
+For instance, the task of recognizing textual entailment has two inputs: a premise and a hypothesis.

 You can use TransformerRanker also for text pair tasks, but you need to specify which columns in the dataset belong to the text pair: